hmashrique/ds_modality_study/README.txt

 Step 2.
 There are 2 types of worked examples:
     - Worked Example
     - Worked Example(Subgoals)
-Both the folder contains notebook "Outliers.ipynb".
-You can read any version of your choice
+Both the folder contains notebook on Outliers.
+You can read any version of your choice.
+You can practice the worked example codes by opening a new notebook.

 Step 3.
 Go to the "Problem Solving" folder.
 You will find a notebook "Outliers-PS.ipynb".
 Complete the notebook from the given instructions.(you can use any worked example as resource)